comet-toolkit/comet_website/content/meteor/index.md

   - admin
 ---

-## MetEOR Toolkit

 ## ❔ What is MetEOR?
 The MetEOR Toolkit (Metrology for Earth Observation and Radiometry) is an open-source Python toolkit for the comparison of satellite and reference measurements.
-The development of the MetEOR toolkit was funded through a number of different project, most notably the ESA [**Met4EO**](https://www.QA4EO.org/met4eo) project.

 It supports scalable, reproducible, and uncertainty-aware Earth Observation (EO) calibration and validation workflows, helping users work consistently across large and diverse EO data archives.

-### Availability
+MetEOR is designed as a modular toolkit, allowing users to adopt individual components or build complete workflows.

+Core functionality includes:

+- Identification of satellite matchup opportunities
+- Product search, filtering, and retrieval across EO catalogues
+- Harmonised access to satellite and reference data
+- Automated construction of comparison-ready datasets
+- Support for uncertainty handling and analysis
+- brdf and atmospheric corrections

+The toolkit integrates key steps of EO comparison into a coherent and reproducible workflow.

+## 📍 Where can the MetEOR Toolkit be accessed?
-MetEOR is released as open-source software ([https://github.com/meteor-toolkit](https://github.com/meteor-toolkit)), with code, documentation (click on package name below), and training materials available to support uptake by the EO community.
+MetEOR is available on [Github](https://github.com/meteor-toolkit), with code, documentation (click on package name below), and training materials available to support uptake by the EO community.
 Each of the open source tools is also installable via pip.

 Currently, the following tools are available as open source: